epsy/clize/docs/parser.rst

 is the process followed for each parameter:

 1. The annotation for each parameter is read as a sequence.
-If it isn't one then it is converted first.
+If it isn't one then it is wrapped in one.
 2. The annotations are searched for `clize.parser.Parameter.IGNORE`.
 If found, the parameter is dropped with no further processing.
 3. The annotations are searched for a :ref:`parameter converter <parameter